Bigghis/bigghis.github.io/_posts/2025-18-10-25-LLM-CHAT-LIKE-ME-FINETUNING.md

 The configuration file is organized into several logical sections, each controlling different aspects of the training process.

+Let's now explore the configuration sections in more detail where necessary.

+> **Note:** The following sections are quite technical.
+If you're not interested in the configuration details, you can skip ahead to the [Training Process](#training-process) section.
+{: .prompt-info }

 #### Base Model and Quantization

 ```yaml